 Are ongoing programs or activities eligible?

 All projects submitted to IAF for funding must be for time-limited activities that will be completed within a specified period.
 IAF is unable to fund ongoing programs.
-All projects, including the project Final Report, must be completed and submitted to IAF by February 15, 2019.
-No extensions will be granted.

 Do I have to contribute my own money towards this project?

 The CBCAIP is a cost-shared program.
 Depending on the broad benefit to producers and processors or British Columbians, you may be required to contribute up to 50% of the cash costs of your project.

 The CBCAIP does not have prescribed funding limits in terms of dollar value, rather the scope and the level of cost sharing for the project will be used to determine the funding that IAF provides.
 However, the more innovative and beneficial the project, the higher the funding ratio might be.

 What type of capital expenditures are eligible costs?